Thomson–East Coast Line: Route

-The 43-kilometer (26.7 mi) Thomson–East Coast Line runs in a north-south direction between Woodlands North and Gardens by the Bay stations and west-east direction between Gardens by the Bay and Sungei Bedok stations.
+The 43-kilometre (26.7 mi) Thomson–East Coast Line runs in a north-south direction between Woodlands North and Gardens by the Bay stations and west-east direction between Gardens by the Bay and Sungei Bedok stations.
 Beginning at Woodlands North, the line runs south passing the neighbourhood of Woodlands.
 Between Woodlands South and Springleaf, a branch has been implied for trains going to Mandai depot.
 It continues heading south-east, bypassing Ang Mo Kio, towards Lentor before curving south towards Mayflower station.

 After Bright Hill station, the line curves south towards Caldecott station before curving west passing the unopened Mount Pleasant towards Stevens station, which it has an interchange with the Downtown Line.
 From Napier station, the line heads east towards Orchard station, also interchanging with the North–South Line.
 It continues heading south between Orchard and Havelock stations, cutting underneath the Singapore River before heading south-east towards Outram Park station, which has an interchange with the East–West Line and North East Line.

 It then enters the Downtown Core, by heading in a south-east direction towards Marina Bay station, which has an interchange with the North–South Line and Circle Line.
 The line then heads north-east towards Gardens by the Bay, passing underneath the Kallang Basin, before heading north passing Founders’ Memorial station, which is scheduled to be opened in 2028.
 It then curves eastwards between Tanjong Rhu and Bayshore stations, paralleling Marine Parade Road.
 By 2H 2026, the line will continue east towards Sungei Bedok, the future terminus with which it will have an interchange with the Downtown Line.

 Stations

 Station codes for the line are brown, corresponding to the line's colour on the system map.
 Most stations are island stations, with the exception of Napier, Maxwell, Shenton Way, Marina Bay, Katong Park and Tanjong Katong, which have stacked side platforms whilst Tanjong Rhu station has side platforms.

-A station box is located in between Springleaf and Lentor station provisionally named "Tagore".
+A station box provisionally named "Tagore" is located between the Springleaf and Lentor stations.